Travelling Europe while studying - Schengen visas

 It is advised for you to have valid travel insurance for all countries you will visit.

-Lost or stolen passport and visa
+Lost or stolen passport or visa

 List of embassies and consulates in Scotland